 The ε dependence is determined by comparison between NSTX and DIII-D. DIII-D has performed its own two-point scan of the collisionality and poloidal ion gyroradius.
-On NSTX, it is proposed here to perform a gyroradius scan at constant collisionality and q and β_p .
+On NSTX, it is proposed here to perform the gyroradius scan at constant collisionality.
 Information on the collisionality dependence of the transport will be obtained from an experiment by Kaye.

 As background, described here is the approach that was carried out on DIII-D, and the implications for this proposed experiment.
-On DIII-D, the poloidal normalized gyroradius and the poloidal beta β_p , the cylindrical safety factor $aB_T/(RB_p)$, as well as a simplified definition of the collisionality (nqa)/ T^2 were matched between 109070 and the new DIII-D case as well as possible.
+On DIII-D, the poloidal normalized gyroradius and the poloidal beta β_p , the cylindrical safety factor $aB_T/(RB_p)$, as well as a simplified defintion of the collisionality $(nqa)/T^2$ were matched between 109070 and the new DIII-D case as well as possible.
 This was aimed at reproducing the same density, temperature, and current as the NSTX case, but the B field was increased on DIII-D to match q95.
-However, when the NSTX and DIII-D densities and (volume-scaled) stored energy matched, the DIII-D temperatures were considerably higher (~40%) than 109070, consistent with the very low Z{eff} on NSTX (1.5 on NSTX vs. 2 - 2.5 on DIII-D) and the high fast ion stored energy (25 - 30% on NSTX as compared to ~5% on DIII-D).
-Here, we do not propose to increase the NSTX Z{eff} by extraordinary means such as CD_4 gas puffing, as this experiment will likely be run during the commissioning of high TF, when high priority, high performance experiments are likely going to be in the queue.
-However, effort will be made to reduce the fast ion stored energy through source number scans.
+However, when the NSTX and DIII-D densities and (volume-scaled) stored energy matched, the DIII-D temperatures were considerably higher (~40%) than 109070, consistent with the very low Zeff on NSTX (1.1 on NSTX vs. 2 - 2.5 on DIII-D) and the high fast ion stored energy (25 - 30% on NSTX as compared to ~5% on DIII-D).
+Here, we do not propose to increase the NSTX Zeff by extraordinary means such as CD_4 gas puffing, as this experiment will likely be run during the commissioning of high TF, when high performance experiments are likely going to be in the queue.
+However, effort will be made to reduce the fast ion stored energy through source energy scans.
 A more detailed assessment of the DIII-D profiles reveals that there is advantage to be had in pursuing a somewhat lower electron density case on NSTX as well.

 Implications for the NSTX run day - Variations of 109070 - We need to produce a variant of 109070 at 5 kG.
 Attention will be paid towards improved wall conditioning and/or edge fueling modifications to lower the density at a given stored energy by about 10 - 20%, as compared to 109070.
-To increase the thermal stored energy and reduce the fast ion component, the number of beam sources, including fractxional source numbers via modulation, will be used.
-At all times, 90 keV on source A for MSE will be maintained.
+To increase the thermal stored energy and reduce the fast ion component, this d will also benefit from lower beam voltage operation to 65 - 70 keV per source on sources B and C (maintaining 90 keV on source A for MSE).
 Notches, blips, etc., - whatever is determined in the control room to increase the chances of good CHERS documentation - will be provided.

-• ρ^ scan - ρ^ with respect to poloidal field was matched between NSTX and DIII-D, but not with respect to toroidal field.
+• ρ^ scan - A condition not matched at all with the NSTX case on DIII-D is ρ^ .
 During the DIII-D run day, a two-point ρ^ scan was performed in a first attempt to account for the effects of this variation.
-A ρ^ scan will be performed here to see if the same ρ^ dependence with respect to toroidal field is inferred from the NSTX data.
+A ρ^ scan will be performed here to see if the same r^ dependence is inferred from the NSTX data.